 \section{Computational Limits in Moderate SNR Case}

-In this section, we focus on the computational aspect of tensor SVD under moderate SNR setting.
-If $\lambda/\sigma = p^{\alpha}$ with $p=\min\{p_1, p_2, p_3\}$, $\alpha<3/4$, we particularly develop the computational lower bound to show that every polynomial-time algorithm is statistically inconsistent in estimating $U_1$, $U_2$, $U_3$, and $\X$ based on computational hardness assumption.
-In recent literature, we have seen achievements in obtaining computational lower bound result via computational hardness assumptions for many problems, such as sparse PCA \citep{berthet2013computational,berthet2013optimal,wang2014statistical,gao2014sparse}, submatrix localization \citep{ma2015computational,cai2015computational,chen2014statistical}, tensor completion \citep{barak2016noisy}, sparse CCA \citep{gao2014sparse}, and community detection \citep{hajek2015computational}.
+In this section, we focus on the computational aspect of tensor SVD under the moderate SNR setting.
+If $\lambda/\sigma = p^{\alpha}$ with $p=\min\{p_1, p_2, p_3\}$ and $\alpha<3/4$, we develop the computational lower bound to show that every polynomial-time algorithm is statistically inconsistent in estimating $U_1$, $U_2$, $U_3$, and $\X$ based on the computational hardness assumption.

+In recent literature, we have seen achievements in obtaining computational lower bounds via computational hardness assumptions for many problems, such as sparse PCA \citep{berthet2013computational,berthet2013optimal,wang2014statistical,gao2014sparse}, submatrix localization \citep{ma2015computational,cai2015computational,chen2014statistical}, tensor completion \citep{barak2016noisy}, sparse CCA \citep{gao2014sparse}, and community detection \citep{hajek2015computational}.
 The computational hardness assumptions, such as planted clique detection and Boolean satisfiability, has been widely studied and conjectured that no polynomial-time algorithm exists under certain settings.
-For tensor SVD, our computational lower bound is established upon the hardness hypothesis of hypergraphic planted clique detection, which is discussed in details in the next section.
+For tensor SVD, our computational lower bound is established upon the hardness hypothesis of hypergraphic planted clique detection, which is discussed in detail in the next section.